 India can make a strong claim to be the most exciting and rewarding travel destination in the world.
 From the exhilarating pace of life in its colourful and vibrant cities to its exquisite temples and superb scenery, few visitors ever leave disappointed.

 This is a journey through the heart of India to explore old and new part of Delhi the capital city, the Taj Mahal in Agra exemplifies the art and architecture of the Mughals; the beautiful palaces and bustling bazaars of Jaipur epitomise the rich culture of Rajputana.
 Isn’t it wonderful to find all of this within close proximity of each other?
 A definitely well preserved haven of history, art, architecture and culture despite the onslaught of modernity and urbanisation in the region.
-The tour starts and finishes in New Delhi and comprises 08 nights and 09 days of exploring the Indian Golden Triangle with Ranthambhore
+The tour starts and finishes in New Delhi and comprises 08 nights and 09 days of exploring the Indian Golden Triangle with Ranthambore.

-- See the Majestic Taj Mahal in Agra, the Red Fort and then walk down the bustling streets of Chandni Chowk in Delhi and the city palace in Jaipur
+- See the Majestic Taj Mahal in Agra, the Red Fort and then walk down the bustling streets of Chandni Chowk in Delhi and the City Palace in Jaipur

 - Departs: london